-This post was most recently updated on December 16th, 2018.
+This post was most recently updated on September 30th, 2022.2 min read.

-SharePoint Server versions 2013, 2016 and 2019 don’t have that old and familiar “sign in as a different user” -option in the site menu, and for the time being, nor does SharePoint Online.
+SharePoint Server 2013, 2016, and 2019 versions don’t have that old and familiar “sign in as a different user” option in the site menu, and for the time being, nor does SharePoint Online.
 However, sometimes it’s very useful functionality to have, so it’s a bit weird Microsoft chose to get rid of the option.

 Solution for logging in as a different user

-There’s an URL you can use to automatically log the current user out, and prompt for new credentials.
+There’s a URL you can use to automatically log out the current user, and prompt for new credentials.
 That powered the out-of-the-box functionality of SharePoint 2010, too.
 While the shortcut (menu option) has been removed, the URL still works!
 See below for different options!

-When you aim to log out of your current SharePoint session, SharePoint redirects you to an url like this to sign you out:https://[site or web address]/_layouts/closeConnection.aspx
+When you aim to log out of your current SharePoint session, SharePoint redirects you to a URL like this to sign you out:https://[site or web address]/_layouts/closeConnection.aspx

 Okay – so that page can sign you out.
 Very useful!